Just Landed

 How your salary is taxed

 Tax on salary is not deducted at source in Hong Kong.
 Employees need to complete a tax declaration detailing earnings at the end of each fiscal year (31st March).
 The declaration is often provided by the employer.
-Self-employed persons make a personal assessment.
+Self-employed workers will need to make a personal assessment.

-Tax in Hong Kong on income is progressive, with rates from 2-17%, although the standard rate of tax is 16% (2008).
-Allowances for single parents, married couples and for the number of dependent children reduce the taxable amount from the total of salary.
+Income tax in Hong Kong is progressive, with rates from 2-17%, although the standard rate of tax is 15% (2013).
+Allowances for single parents, married couples and for the number of dependent children reduce the taxable amount from the total salary.
+There is no capital gains tax, dividend tax or inheritance tax in Hong Kong.

 Depending on when you start working, you may get your first tax bill 18 months later.
-Bear in mind the amount of outstanding tax you owe or the bill can be a shock.
+Bear in mind the amount of outstanding tax you owe on the bill can be a shock.
 A good idea is to put it in a separate account every month.
-Your normally get an assessment notice from the Inland Revenue Department (IRD) in autumn with the sum due.
+You normally get an assessment notice from the Inland Revenue Department (IRD) in autumn with the sum due.